chrysaliswoon/httpserver-assessment/README.md

     }

 ```

-- Server goes into a permanent loop, waitinf for (and servicing) client requests
+- The accept method blocks (just sits there) until a request comes in, and then the method returns a Socket (on a port) for communicating with the client
 ```java
     Socket socket = server.accept();
 ```

+- We use the Socket connection to the client to make a PrintWriter and send it.
-- The accept method blocks (just sits there) until a request comes in, and then the method returns a Socket (on a port) for communicating with the client
+- We then close the Socket as we are done with the client
 ```java
     PrintWriter writer = new PrintWriter(socket.getOutputStream());
     /*